ghostintranslation/motherboard/README.md

 ### Notes

-Dependng on the type of inputs used, not all multiplexers may be required.

-- IC1 = Mux for potentiometers
-- IC2 = Mux for LEDs
-- IC3 = Mux for encoders
-- IC4 = Mux for encoder's switches and pushbuttons
-- IC5 = Main mux, always required
-- IC6 = Mux for midi channel dipswitch

-A few examples:

-If you only use potentiometers, you won't need IC3 and IC4.
-Or if you don't have any led you won't need IC2.
-Or if you don't want to use a dipswitch to select the midi channel, you won't need IC6.
+The MIDI input is going through an optocoupler and all inputs are going through an opamp, which both isolate the incoming signals from the Teensy, that means you won't risk frying it.
+Though if you send more than 5v in the jacks, although there is some tolerance it will fry the opamp at some point.

+The VX7805-500 is a DC-DC switching voltage regulator which converts Eurorack's 12v to 5v while not producing any heat.
+This part can be replaced with a LM7805 which is a linear voltage regulator, however if you do that you will need a good heatsink because it will get burning hot, and you will probably have to bend it if you wish to also use PCB C behind.

+If you are not using Eurorack power and only using USB you can avoid soldering D1, C1, C2, the regulator and the 10 pins connector.

+If you are not using MIDI you can avoid soldering D4 but you will still need the dipswitch, it provides a way to run the calibration mode in order to get the best experience.

 ## Bill Of Materials

 Here is the list of components you will need:

+TODO

 ```
-1 MOTHERBOARD6A pcb
-1 MOTHERBOARD6B pcb
+1 MOTHERBOARD PCB A
+1 MOTHERBOARD PCB B
+1 MOTHERBOARD PCB C (optional)
 1 Teensy 4.0
-1 Teensy audio board (optional)
+1 Teensy audio board Rev D (optional)
-1 5 pins male header
-1 5 pins female headers
+2 14 pins female headers
+x female round pins headers or DIP 16 and DIP8 IC sockets
-5 14 pins male header
+x male header
-5 14 pins female header
-2 14 pins long female header (see note)
+x 2 rows long female header
-2 3.5mm jack connectors
-1 Resistor ~ 22ohm
+4 2N4007 diodes
 1 4 positions dipswitch (optional)
-x CD4051 multiplexers
+x CD4051 chips
-x DIP16 IC sockets (optional)
+x CD4053 chips
+x 74HC596 chips
+x MCP4822 chips
+x 3.5mm TR jack connectors
 x LEDs
 x Vertical linear 10k potentiometers
 x Vertical rotary encoders
 x D6 pushbuttons
 ```

-Note: long female headers are used to stack the audio board to Teensy and connect Teensy to the MOTHERBOARD
+TODO: Update this list
 Here is a list of useful links to get these parts: https://github.com/ghostintranslation/parts

 ## Teensy